John O'Connor Power: Later years

 He registered as a student of the Middle Temple in 1878, four years after his election to Parliament in 1874.
 He qualified in 1881, and spent his later years as a barrister.

 He was a prominent journalist, writing throughout his life for newspapers and periodicals in Ireland, England and North America.
 He was a regular contributor to the Manchester Guardian.
 As a leader-writer for the Liberal Daily Chronicle, he was instrumental in cementing the Irish Liberal/Labour Alliance.
-He contributed articles toThe Speaker, a weekly periodical.
+He contributed articles to The Speaker, a weekly periodical.

 He was Prior of the Johnson Club in 1888.
 With his friends, Richard Barry O'Brien, Charles Russell, Baron Russell of Killowen, Michael MacDonagh and Alfred Perceval Graves, he was an active member of the Irish Literary Society.
 He lectured on Thomas Moore and Edmund Burke and presided at a dinner, 12 January 1897, to mark the centennial birthday of Edmund Burke.
 Seventy Nationalists were present.

 He expressed a strong interest in the Irish language.

 He stood as a Liberal in Kennington (a seat with a substantial Irish electorate) in the 1885 general election, losing to a Conservative candidate; and attempted as a Gladstone Liberal to regain in his old heartland, Mayo West in 1892, losing to an Anti-Parnellite Irish National Federation candidate.
 A Radical Liberal, he was an active member of the National Liberal Club and presided over the training of aspirant politicians in practical politics.
-He toured the Liberal clubs of Britain, promoting Home Rule and the reform of the legislative system – devolved government and a curb to the powers of the House of Lords.
+He promoted Proportional representation.
+He toured the Liberal clubs of Britain, promoting Home Rule and the reform of the legislative system – devolution of power to four national committees representing England, Scotland, Wales and Ireland.
+The committee members, representing each nationality, would determine ‘the legislation of a purely local character.’
+He urged a curb to the powers of the House of Lords.
 He continued to lobby British governments for the next thirty years and 'was universally recognised as an able and conscientious worker in all English and Irish reforms ...'

 O'Connor Power believed 'the battle for Irish rights must be fought in England'.
 In December 1878 the Quaker Lewis Fry won a seat in Bristol North with the help of the Irish vote.
 He was backed by the Home Rule Confederation of Great Britain and O'Connor Power, who was present at the meeting before the poll at Colston Hall.
 At short notice, O'Connor Power stood as a Liberal (Radical) candidate for Bristol South in the 1895 general election, but again failed to re-enter Parliament.
 In the course of the election campaign, he threatened legal action when a Conservative paper accused him of having taken the oath of an illegal organisation.
 In 1897, he withdrew his candidature for Bristol South because of the attitude of the Liberal party towards Home Rule.
 As an Irish Nationalist, he would not stand for a Liberal constituency "while any doubt existed as to the priority of Home Rule in the programme of the Liberal and Radical party".